clk-project/clk/README.md

 Here, we simply define a function, the main entry point.
-The part `exclude_core_commands=["git-sync"],` indicates that this tool will behave like `clk`, except it wont have the command `git-sync`.
-This is useful in case you want to remove some of the commands of `click-project`.
-Alternatively, you can use a whitelist approach setting `include_core_commands` instead of `exclude_core_commands`, the most extreme case would be `include_core_commands`, indicating to use none of `clk` commands.
+The part `exclude_core_commands=["git-sync"],` indicates that this tool will behave like `clk`, except it won't have the command `git-sync`.
+This is useful in case you want to remove some commands of `click-project`.
+Alternatively, you can use a white list approach setting `include_core_commands` instead of `exclude_core_commands`, the most extreme case would be `include_core_commands`, indicating to use none of `clk` commands.

-Running `python3 -m pip install -e cowsaycli`, you can have access to the executable `cowsaycli`, that behave exactly like `clk`.
+Running `python3 -m pip install -e cowsaycli`, you can have access to the executable `cowsaycli`, that behaves exactly like `clk`.
 The instruction `extra_command_packages=["cowsaycli.commands"]` indicates that every python module that can be imported as `cowsaycli.commands.<name>` and follows the exact same convention as custom commands will be considered a sub command of